So you want to know how to start a podcast?

 Now that we have our podcast produced it is time to choose the best way possible to distribute it.
 At the same time, we have to come up with a marketing plan to let people know that your new project is out there.

-Monetizing your podcast will be the last, but probably the most important step on the distribution plan.
+Monetizing your podcast will be the last, but probably the most important step.
 If you are on a contract that means you have developed it for a certain price and for a specific client.
 But most podcasters monetize their work on an audience-based payment, which means they get paid per listener.